 - Small cafes

 - Convenience stores

 - Lower-volume restaurants

-Solid doors are standard on most models, but some come with glass doors standard.
+Solid doors are standard on most undercounter refrigerators, but some come with glass doors standard.
 Models with glass doors are a good choice for convenience stores or other locations where you want customers to see be able to view the contents.

 The standard undercounter model is found on kitchen lines throughout the country.
 They offer plenty of space, while neatly fitting underneath the counter.
 Because of the large amount of interior space, combined with the compact exterior, they are the best-selling type of commercial undercounter refrigerator.
 Single-door models start at 27-inches wide, with 7 cubic feet of storage space.
 If more interior space is needed and more floor space is available, two-door models start at 48-inches wide and have 12 cubic feet of storage space.
 The largest models are multi-door units that are up to 93-inches wide with around 40 cubic feet of storage space.

 No matter which of the three you go with, you will need to make decisions on how to equip your model.
 The construction of the interior is one such option.